Student Administrator guide to MyBeckett

 - As 1 August marks the start of the new academic year, students will not be able to enrol and gain access to University systems before this point.

-- Remember to update graduation dates in Banner so that students don't lose access to University systems too early.
-Note, in Banner, a student's graduation date is the date they are due to complete their course.
+- Remember to update end dates in Banner so that students don't lose access to University systems too early.
+Note, in Banner, a student's end date is the date they are due to complete their course.

 - If a student is having problems submitting an assignment via Turnitin, you can check our FAQ for advice.

 4. What are the differences between the staff and student experience of MyBeckett?